Cabinet Directive on Regulatory Management

 - Select and develop performance measures for regulatory programs consistent with and in support of the Treasury Board Management, Resources and Results Structures Policy (MRRS) and the Directive on the Evaluation Function and Policy on Evaluation;

 - Use performance measurement data on an ongoing basis to adjust regulatory design, choice of performance instruments, and compliance plans as needed; and

 - Take measures to ensure that monitoring and reporting activities are effective while imposing the least possible burden on Government, business, and Canadians.

 Evaluating regulatory programs

-45. Departments and agencies are to evaluate their regulatory programs according to the time frames and cycle established in the Treasury Board Policy on Evaluation to demonstrate results for Canadians.
-Subject to the impacts and complexity of the regulatory programs, departments and agencies are to assess the following areas, when appropriate:
+45. Departments and agencies are to evaluate their regulatory programs according to the requirements established by Treasury Board to demonstrate results for Canadians.

 Reviewing regulatory frameworks

 46. Departments and agencies are to regularly assess the results of performance measurement and evaluation to identify regulatory frameworks in need of review.
 Once identified, departments and agencies are to examine the regulation with a focus on: